Understanding the Four Attachment Styles in Relationships: How Early Experiences Shape the Way We Love

 Avoidant Attachment - When Independence Feels Safer Than Vulnerability

-When people begin understanding how these patterns formed, they often feel relief.
-Their independence is no longer viewed as a flaw, but as a protective strategy their nervous system once relied on.
+As these patterns begin to make more sense, there is often a sense of relief, recognizing that independence is not a flaw, but a protective strategy the nervous system once relied on.

 Common experiences with avoidant attachment may include: